xenloops/talks/under-construction.md

 * Introduce a lightweight Friction Audit concept -- A quick internal exercise teams can run to identify where AppSec is creating the most drag and why (they'll probably have a list already).
 * The security champion model as a cultural bridge -- Embedding security-minded devs in teams (or training the devs with interest in security) rather than relying solely on a central AppSec Dept.
-* Leaderboards (wihtout metrics) -- Show the ranking of dev teams working closest with security, by e.g. proportion of repos orchestrated, number of security trainings completed, proportion of findings resolved before prod, etc.
+* Recognition-first metrics -- Show the ranking of dev teams working closest with security, by e.g. proportion of repos orchestrated, number of security trainings completed, proportion of findings resolved before prod, etc. These are metrics that reward overall progress, not perfection.

 # A Pragmatic Framework (5)